Five reasons why Rabat should be on your travel wish list

 Festivals, museums, galleries and more

 Aspiring to the title of African Cultural Capital for 2023, Rabat shines through its arts and culture calendar.
+There is plenty to see so you can stop wandering what to see in Rabat.
 Expect festivals and events showcasing local and international talent, ranging from jazz to cinema, photography to fashion.
 Art and history fiends will love the collections of artworks and documents on display in the Dar Belghazi Ethnographic Museum, while other must-see institutions include the eco-museum, adjacent to the Maamora forest, the Museum of Musical Instruments in Dar Lkadi, the Museum of Modern and Contemporary Art and the National Museum of Photography, housed in an ancient fortification on the coast.

-Dar Belghazi Ethnographic Museum one of the best places to visit in Rabat
+Dar Belghazi Ethnographic Museum What to see in Rabat

 Green spaces galore